-"The bride-to-be should definitely have an idea of her stone size," says Jaclyne Kirkorian of Jupiter Jewelry in the diamond district of New York.
+"The spouse-to-be should definitely have an idea of her (or his) stone size," says Jaclyne Kirkorian of Jupiter Jewelry in the diamond district of New York.
 "As much as people say size isn't important, it's always the kicking off point, because color and clarity can always be tweaked to find something within your budget."

-If size matters to you, keep your ideal carat size in mind when shopping together, and be flexible on the other elements to suit budget.
-Also, you might think you know what size or shape you want, but then when you try it on you find out you want something entirely different once you start seeing things on your finger in real life.
+If size matters, keep an ideal carat size in mind when shopping together, and be flexible on the other elements to suit your budget.
+But also, keep an open mind.
+Your significant other might think they know what they want, when it comes to size or shape, but trying on rings they might find out they want something else entirely—it's always different once you start seeing things on your finger in real life.

-And here's a pro tip: if you choose a less common carat size, you can save money.
+And here's a pro tip: You can save some significant cash if you choose a less common carat size.
 Diamond prices increase significantly when they weigh the most desired weights: think half and whole carat weights (.50, 1, 1.5, etc.).
 "Buy a diamond that is just shy of these common weights, and you'll save money and no one will be able to tell it's a .92 carat instead of a 1 carat," says Duke.

 4. Get Measured Correctly

-This may seem obvious, but make sure to get measured!
+This may seem obvious, but make sure you both get your ring fingers properly measured.
 You don't want a ring that's cutting off your circulation or, even worse, so loose it's at risk of falling off.
 It should feel snug but comfortable.
-If you're not accompanying your man, you can go get sized at a jewelry store on your own and then casually mention your size the next time the topic comes up (or tell your BFF so she'll know the answer if he asks her!)
+If you're not shopping for engagement rings together, you can go get sized at a jewelry store on your own and then casually mention your size the next time the topic comes up (or tell your BFF so they'll know the answer when your partner asks them.)

 5. Consider How Your Engagement Ring Will Look with Your Wedding Band

-While it is easy to get caught up in the perfect diamond, the engagement ring is only one half of the equation—your wedding band (you know, the actual symbol of your marriage) is the oft-overlooked other half.
+While it is easy to get caught up shopping for the perfect diamond, the engagement ring is only one half of the equation.
+Your wedding band—you know, the actual symbol of your marriage—is the oft-overlooked other half.

 Definitely think about what style of wedding band would go with your ring.
-Some engagement rings don't allow a band to fit flush against them, so it's important to consider the full package of prong versus pavé and channel-set stones while shopping for your engagement ring together.
+Some engagement rings don't allow a band to fit flush against them, so it's important to consider the full package of prong versus pavé and channel-set stones before committing to an engagement ring style.

 6. Always Buy Certified

-Don't let the romance of the day take over—an engagement ring is one of life's most expensive purchases, so take your time to shop smartly together.
-When you both finally land on a dream ring, make sure you buy a certified stone from an accredited laboratory such as the American Gem Society or the Gemological Institute of America.
-Diamonds certified by the other labs can have inflated grades, giving the customer the illusion of getting a great deal, when in reality he's only gotten a lower quality diamond, warns expert Ira Weissman, creator of The Diamond Pro.
+Buying an engagement ring is one of life's most expensive purchases, so take your time to shop smartly.
+When you finally find the dream ring, make sure you are buying a certified stone from an accredited laboratory such as the American Gem Society or the Gemological Institute of America.
+Diamonds certified by the other labs can have inflated grades, giving the customer the illusion of getting a great deal, when in reality they've only gotten a lower quality diamond, warns expert Ira Weissman, creator of The Diamond Pro.
 In fact, according to Weissman, this is the biggest trick jewelry stores play.

 7. Make Sure the Certificate Matches the Diamond You See

-Most are laser inscribed on the girdle and this can be checked with a jeweler's loupe, says Emily Duke of Finesse Diamonds Corp.
-"Many have inclusions so you can look at the diamond and see if you can match the imperfections to the map on the certificate too."
+Most diamonds are laser inscribed on the girdle and this can be checked with a jeweler's loupe, says Emily Duke of Finesse Diamonds Corp.
+"Many have inclusions so you can look at the diamond and see if you can match the imperfections to the map on the certificate, too."

 8. Be Smart About the Quality of the Cut and Clarity

-Save big by getting the lowest color diamond that will still look colorless to the naked eye once set in a ring, suggests Weissman.
+Another tip: Save big by purchasing the lowest color diamond that will still look colorless to the naked eye once set in a ring, suggests Weissman.
 "For round diamonds in white gold, this is typically an I or J color.
 In yellow gold, you could even go down to a K color," he says.
-"The difference in price between a J color and a D color is enormous!"
+"The difference in price between a J color and a D color is enormous."
 As for clarity, same concept goes.
-Get the lowest clarity diamond that is still clean to the naked eye, as it'll look identical to a flawless diamond assuming all else is equal, he notes.
-"The difference in price between an SI1 or SI2 clarity diamond and a flawless diamond is huge!"
+Opt for the lowest clarity diamond that is still clean to the naked eye, as it'll look identical to a flawless diamond assuming all else is equal, he notes.
+"The difference in price between an SI1 or SI2 clarity diamond and a flawless diamond is huge."

-Furthermore, the quality of the cut is one thing private jeweler Dan Moran, founder of Concierge Diamonds in Los Angeles advises clients to never sacrifice on.
+On the other hand, the quality of the cut of the diamond is one thing private jeweler Dan Moran, founder of Concierge Diamonds in Los Angeles, advises clients to never sacrifice on.
 Why?
-The cut of the diamond gives it that gorgeous sparkle us girls love.
+It's the cut of the diamond gives it that gorgeous sparkle we love.
 "If you take a so-so rough diamond and cut it perfectly, it'll look absolutely stunning.
 On the contrary, take a top-of-the-line rough diamond and cut it poorly, and it'll look like absolute garbage."

 9. Negotiate Like a Boss

-Engagement rings can be marked up well beyond the necessary margins, explains Michael Dobkin, creative director and founder of Rosey Westin New York City.
-In fact, some rings are marked up 500 percent!
+Engagement rings can be marked up well beyond the necessary margins, explains Michael Dobkin, creative director and founder of Rosey West in New York City.
+In fact, some rings are marked up as much as 500 percent.
 "Really do your research before pulling the trigger and don't be afraid to negotiate," Dobkin suggests.
 "A good jeweler will be willing to work within your budget and get you the best quality that works for your needs."

 10. Head to the Wholesale District

-Instead, work with non-traditional diamond retailers or wholesalers to avoid unnecessary markups, advises Monil Kothari, founder of NYC fine jewelry start-up Antandre.
+Another option when shopping for an engagement ring is to work with nontraditional diamond retailers or wholesalers to avoid unnecessary markups, says Monil Kothari, founder of NYC fine jewelry start-up Antandre.
 "A wholesaler or a private retailer like myself is able to work with customers on a one-on-one basis to create a ring specifically for them," says Kothari.
 "Moreover, because we don't have the overhead traditional retailers do, we can save them more than 30 percent, giving them the best bang for their buck."

 Real Brides Talk About Engagement Ring Shopping Before the Wedding

-Still on the fence about whether or not you should go ring shopping together?
-The level of involvement each bride has in choosing and shopping for her ring is different.
-Some want to be entirely surprised, some drop hints (and share Pinterest boards), and others help their future fiancé pick out the ring.
-To help you decide whether you want to go ring shopping with your boyfriend, we asked real women on Brides Facebook if they went ring shopping before proposals.
+Still on the fence about whether or not you should go shopping for your engagement ring together?
+Every couple is different: some brides-to-be want to be entirely surprised, some drop hints (and share Pinterest boards), and others help their significant other pick out the perfect ring.
+To help you decide, we asked real women on Brides Facebook if they went ring shopping as a couple before their proposals.
 Here's what they had to say: